 This programme consists of eight subject groups, providing a broad and balanced education for early adolescents.
 Students who complete the MYP are well-prepared to undertake the IB Diploma Programme (DP).

-Students with Special Education Needs (SEN) are entertained only with an assessment report from a certified psychologist/psychiatrist.
+Students with special education needs are entertained only with an assessment report from a certified psychologist/psychiatrist.
 All these students are subsequently assessed and the data collected provides a profile of the students and helps to diagnose their particular needs.
 With the help of this information, the relevant stakeholders work collaboratively with the Curriculum Coordinator to determine what strategies can be implemented to best address each student’s individual needs.
-The databank includes anecdotal and test results, which is used to support the planning of literacy learning for those students.
-Relevant information is routinely disseminated to classroom teachers, the Curriculum Coordinator, SEN Resource teacher, the Parents and the psychologist/therapist involved in the literacy learning of the student.
-Regular meetings and case conferences is held with the IB Head, Programme Coordinator, homeroom/subject teachers, parents and others in order to address the specific needs of the identified students.
+The databank includes anecdotal and test results, which are used to support the planning of literacy learning for those students.
+Relevant information is routinely disseminated to classroom teachers, the Curriculum Coordinator, PLP Resource teacher, the Parents and the psychologist/therapist involved in the literacy learning of the student.
+Regular meetings and case conferences are held with the IB Head, Programme Coordinator, homeroom/subject teachers, parents and others in order to address the specific needs of the identified students.

 At Newlands, each special needs student is provided with an Individualized Education Plan (IEP) that is tailored to the child’s individual needs both behavioral and academic.
-Special students may require an SNA (Special Needs Assistant) who focuses on only one student, assisting him or her in covering the IEP objectives while simultaneously fostering appropriate classroom behavior.
+Differently-abled students may require a PLA (Personalised Learning Assistant) who focuses on only one student, assisting him or her in covering the IEP objectives while simultaneously fostering appropriate classroom behavior.
 Parents are provided with a regular report about their child’s progress.
-The Special Needs Coordinator assesses the student and accordingly decides how our team can support the student in progressing and making the best use of their talents.
+The Personalised Learning Coordinator assesses the student and accordingly decides how our team can support the student in progressing and making the best use of their talents.

-The admissions arrangements for students with SEN fall within the usual admissions procedures for all students to the school.
-However their admission tests are tailored based on individual capabilities.
+The admissions arrangements for students with PLP fall within the usual admissions procedures for all students to the school.
+However, their admission tests are tailored based on individual capabilities.

 After the admission is confirmed, the School may request Parents, to provide an Educational Assistant/ shadow teacher to facilitate their child’s learning at the School.